Meet Bookshare, the Inclusive Learning Tool Making Teachers’ Lives Easier

 Shot of a young teenage boy using a digital tablet while doing his homework

-With access to over a million titles for every age and interest of readers, your students can find the books they want for school as well as for recreational reading.
+With access to over 1.3 million titles for every age and interest of readers, every student can find the books they want for school as well as for recreational reading.
 And are you ready for the best part?
-It’s completely free for U.S. schools and students with qualifying disabilities.
+It’s completely free for U.S. schools and students with differences that prevent them from reading traditional books.
 You can visit Bookshare to get your school signed up, but first take a look at how this nonprofit resource will help you with some of the common challenges teachers face every day.

-Problem: Lots of students with different special needs
+Problem: My class is full of students with different learning needs.

 A few years ago, in addition to the normal list of adaptations and SDIs, I had four students in one class who all required different adaptations to work with printed text.
 One student needed the text enlarged, so I had to figure out how to make the pages bigger without cutting off sentences.
 Another student needed their article printed on colored paper.
 The other two required audio versions.
-None of these adaptations were impossible to manage on their own, but altogether they were time consuming.
-As more and more responsibilities are heaped onto teachers’ plates, however, finding time to meet each students’ unique learning needs can become overwhelming.
+None of these adaptations were impossible to manage on their own, but all together they were time-consuming.
+As more and more responsibilities are heaped onto teachers’ plates, finding time to meet each student’s unique learning needs can become overwhelming.

-With Bookshare, so many of those adaptations can be made in one place, with one device.
-Here are just a few things the app allows qualifying students to do:
+With Bookshare, so many of those adaptations can be made in one place with one device.
+Using the Bookshare app, which is available on web, mobile, and Alexa smart speaker devices, students can listen to digital and human-narrated audiobooks.
+Here are just a few things the app allows students to do:

 Infographic showing that Bookshare allows users to access over 1 million ebooks, change font size, listen to them be read out loud, and more

 We see students like this every day.
-Reading barriers like dyslexia, vision issues, and physical impairments put students behind their peers and, after several years struggling to keep up, they give up.
+Some may have a formal diagnosis of a learning difference, other indications that Bookshare can help determine.
+Reading barriers like dyslexia, vision impairments, and physical disabilities put students behind their peers, and after several years of struggling to keep up, they give up.
 Who can blame them?
 We provide books in formats they cannot access effectively, and they lose confidence and the desire to read, even though they might love it.

 Every Bookshare ebook comes in multiple formats.
 These include audio, audio + highlighted text, large font, and braille, giving students more ways to read than any other library.
 Plus, assistive reading features like the ones mentioned in the graphic above can make reading easier.
-So students spend less time decoding, tracking, or trying to see text, and more time learning (and maybe even enjoying a reading experience that works for them).
+So students spend less time decoding, tracking, or trying to see text, and more time learning (and even better enjoying a reading experience that works for them).
+And students do not require an IEP or 504 plan or official diagnosis of a print disability to join.
+If, as the classroom teacher, you observe a learning, visual, or physical barrier that prevents a student from reading a traditional book, they are free to access this great resource!
 Check out these students talking about how Bookshare has opened up the world of reading for them:

 There are so many reasons for our nation’s growing teacher shortage, but if you’re one teacher who’s doing the work of two (or three!), the reasons may not feel as important as solutions for how to teach way more kids than one person normally can.